Serving

 NOTES:

-1. Clams: Officially you should use live New England Hard Clams but here in Southern California the only live clams widely available are the tiny Manilla clams (Japanese littleneck).
-Less available are Mexican farmed cherrystone size hard clams, but either variety is unacceptably costly for soup.
+Officially you should use live New England Hard Clams but here in Southern California the only live clams widely available are the tiny Manilla clams (Japanese littleneck) and usually some Mexican farmed cherrystone size hard clams.
+Either variety is unacceptably costly for soup.
 On the other hand, we have a wide variety of frozen clam meat in the Asian markets, and canned clams are widely available.
-Canned is easiest.
+Canned is easiest, but frozen is better.
 Prepare each as follows.
+Combine recovered juice with the bottled Clam Juice.
 In all cases you should end up with nearly 1 quart of juice.

-2. Potatoes: In New England russet potatoes are used and these are fine for a soup served immediately.
-For a more durable chowder, like for a party, Yukons or whites work well.
+In New England, russet potatoes are used, and these are fine for a soup served immediately.
+For a more durable chowder, like for a party, White Rose work well.
+Avoid the Yukon Gold types because they turn to mush if cooked just a little long.
+For details see our Potatoes page.

-3. Clam Juice: Snow's seems to have a near monopoly on this stuff around here, though I have found one store with Crown Prince, which I think is a little better.
+Snow's seems to have a near monopoly on this stuff around here, though I have found a few stores with Crown Prince, which I think is a little better.
 Bottled clam juice is a lot more watery but less salty than the juice from canned clams or from freshly steamed clams.

-6. Flour: Most New England clam chowder recipes call for thickening with flour.
+Most New England clam chowder recipes call for thickening with flour.
 This is, in my opinion, superfluous and degrades flavor so I don't use it - just crush a few pieces of potato for thickening.
-Commercial clam chowder is generally heavily thickened to cover the fact that it has rather little clam in it.
+Commercial clam chowder is generally heavily thickened to cover the lack of clams in it.